sumiya11/ExactSparseInterpolations.jl/README.md

 # ExactSparseInterpolations.jl

-A proof-of-concept implementation of new sparse polynomial factorization algorithms in Julia.
+A proof-of-concept implementation of some new sparse polynomial factorization algorithms in Julia.

 ### Installation